Get PADI Certified!

 $819 per person

 If you’re thinking about getting certified as a PADI Open Water Diver, there is no better place to do it than in the Maldives.
 And in the Maldives, there’s no better place than Fulidhoo!
 With our calm lagoon to complete your confined water skills sessions, our beautiful beaches to read your theory components, and our incredible dive sites to discover on your Open Water dives, you’ll be setting the bar high for all your future diving!

 To read more about the components and prerequisites of the course, visit our PADI Open Water Diver Course page.

 The Learn to Dive Package is 6 nights to allow for one full day of reading and watching the videos whilst you are here.
 However if you would like to complete the reading and knowledge reviews beforehand, we can sign you up for digital learning and customize the package for you.
 Contact us for more details.

 You will also need to go through the PADI Medical Questionnaire to check that you have no impediments to diving.
 If you answer YES to any question, you will need to see a doctor before diving to get signed off to dive.

 All our packages are completely customizable and we can add on extra days, dives and excursions depending on what you and any travel buddy might be looking for.
 The best thing to do is to contact us with your rough travel dates once you have a package in mind.
-Rates will vary depending on what time of year you come.
+Accommodation rates will vary depending on what time of year you come.
 Prices mentioned here are the starting prices, in low season, based on 2 people sharing the room.

 CertificationPADI Open Water Diver Course